bignimbus/extended-javascript-console/README.md

 <hr>

 ###Acknowledgements###
-Thanks to <a href="https://github.com/kurtpeters">Kurt Peters</a> and Corbin Swagerty, both of whom offered some great ideas for this project.
+Thanks to <a href="https://github.com/kurtpeters">Kurt Peters</a> and <a href="https://github.com/cswagerty">Corbin Swagerty</a>, both of whom offered some great ideas for this project.